mercuriev/binance/README.md

-Library with technical indicators access and backtesting.
+Library with technical indicators and backtesting.